 The Roman Baths

 The image above is the overflow from the hot spring which carries the excess water from the spring down to the original Roman drain.
 You are able to drink some of the spa spring water on your way out of the Roman Baths; which of course I did!
-The water contains a number of different types of minerals and has been known to help health and wellbeing – if I’m honest it tasted strange; but you knew it was good for you!
+The water contains a number of different types of minerals.
+It has been known to help health and wellbeing – if I’m honest it tasted strange; but you knew it was good for you!

 In the Roman Baths, there is so much more to see than what I am showing you; such as artefacts from the Roman era, original flooring, original entrances that they would have used, gravestones, coins that were found in Bath and so much more to help you learn more about the Roman life – it is completely worth the visit.

 This was my first time taking a panoramic photo on my camera; and I am actually quite proud of how it turned out.
 It really captures the crescent shape of these terraced houses.
-Royal Crescent started being built in 1767 and finishing about 1774, it is 30 terraced houses built in an unique way, a sweeping crescent or semi-circular architecture.
+Royal Crescent started being built in 1767 and finishing about 1774.
+It is 30 terraced houses built in an unique way, a sweeping crescent or semi-circular architecture.
 It was typical at the time it was built within the Georgian era – it is a very pretty building and is one of the many reasons why Bath is so popular and was awarded with a UNESCO World Heritage Site accreditation.
 It is about a 10-15 minute walk from the Roman Baths; so within walking distance and definitely worth the trip as this building is so breath-taking.

 The Green Rocket

-After the exploring, we needed some fuel- so after I did some research to see if there was any vegan cafes in the area I managed to find out that there was a Vegetarian café just a couple minutes walk from where we were.
+After the exploring, we needed some fuel- so after I did some research to see if there was any vegan cafes in the area.
+I managed to find out that there was a Vegetarian café just a couple minutes walk from where we were.
 That café was The Green Rocket and it did not disappoint!
-Me and my friend Cherry ordered the tempeh sandwich (it was Cherry’s first time in a Vegan café and having tempeh) I don’t want to share too much on this experience as I am planning to do a whole separate review on the café and the delicious food we had, so if you want to read that be sure to check back here in the next few days.
+Me and my friend Cherry ordered the tempeh sandwich (it was Cherry’s first time in a Vegan café and having tempeh).
+I don’t want to share too much on this experience as I am planning to do a whole separate review on the café and the delicious food we had.
+So if you want to read that be sure to check back here in the next few days.
 I also had a soy latte to warm myself up after a long few hours out exploring Bath.
 Everything cost me about £9.75 (Sandwich and Latte) – pretty decent to be fair.